iliya-hajjar/micro-brewery/README.md

 ## Techincal details of the project

-All three services dockerzied and as a database I useed MySql for all the services.
-Technical details of each services are as follows:
+All three services dockerzied and as a database I used MySql for all the services.
+Diagram of the whole project:

-And the whole schema of the project :

 ![Alt text](cloudsigma.png?raw=true "Schema")